AllenCellModeling/aicsimageio/README.md

 memory instead of the entire image.

 ## Performance Considerations
+* **The quickest read operation will always be `.data` on a local file.** All other operations come with _some_ minor overhead.
+We try to minimize this overhead wherever possible.
 * **If your image fits in memory:** use `AICSImage.data`, `AICSImage.get_image_data`, or `Reader` equivalents.
 * **If your image is too large to fit in memory:** use `AICSImage.dask_data`,